sorjuela/serrated_pathway_paper/README.md

 This repository contains the code for the following paper:

-* H Parker,S Orjuela, A Martinho Oliveira, F Cereatti, M Sauter, G Tanzi, A Weber, P Komminoth, S Vavricka, L Albanese, F Buffoli, MD Robinson and G Marra: The proto CpG island methylator phenotype of sessile serrated adenoma/polyps.
-2018.
-[Preprint](https://www.biorxiv.org/content/early/2018/06/27/357178.1)
+* H Parker, S Orjuela, A Martinho Oliveira, F Cereatti, M Sauter, G Tanzi, A Weber, P Komminoth, S Vavricka, L Albanese, F Buffoli, MD Robinson and G Marra: The proto CpG island methylator phenotype of sessile serrated adenoma/polyps.
+Nov 2018.
+Epigenetics. [paper](https://www.tandfonline.com/doi/full/10.1080/15592294.2018.1543504)

 The structure of this repository is as follows: